 - Severe muscle cramping, especially in the legs and abdomen

 If you think you have been bitten by a black widow spider, go to the hospital emergency room immediately.
 They can give you the antivenom to stop the symptoms.

 How To Prevent A Black Widow Bite

 The best way to prevent incidents with black widow spiders is to make sure there are no other pests in your home.
 Without food, the spider will starve.
 Sealing cracks and crevices in your home will make it difficult for black widows to find their way into the house.
 This also keeps their food outside of the house.

 It is equally important to prevent the spiders from getting a ride into the house.
 Stack firewood away from the home.
 Check it for webs and spiders before bringing it inside.
 Wear long sleeves and gloves when handling the wood or working in infested areas.

 Where To Get Help

 Black widow spiders are a hazard in your home.
 Because of their reclusive nature, they are hard to find.
 Since the females lay so many eggs, one spider quickly becomes many spiders.
 Kat’s Pest Solutions can help.
-Our trained technicians will come out and seal the cracks and crevices around your home to keep both the spiders and their prey outside.
-We then take care of the black widow spiders inside the home as part of our residential pest control service.
+Our trained pest technicians in South Pasadena will come out and seal the cracks and crevices around your home to keep both the spiders and their prey outside.
+We then take care of the black widow spiders inside the home as part of our home pest control and commercial pest control service.
 If you are experiencing a black widow spider problem, call Kat’s Pest Solutions today at (877) 528-5287 or (323) 404-7029 for a free inspection.